dombrant/blurry-image-load/README.md

 ## Synopsis

-A simple library that loads images on demand.
+A lightweight, zero-dependency library that loads images on demand.
 Until the images are loaded, a very small version of each image is displayed with a blur filter over it.
 Inspired by Medium's progressive image loading of a similar style.
 Below is an example:

 ![blur effect example](img/blur-effect.gif)